ICB-DCM/cOmicsArt/docs/interface-details/10-ml-classification.md

 #### Training Accuracy Panel
 - Shows the percentage of correctly classified samples
 - **⚠️ Important Disclaimer**: This is training accuracy only (no validation)
-  - Results are exploratory and not suitable for publication claims
+  - Results are exploratory and need to be distinguished from true predictive performance
   - May be overly optimistic due to overfitting
   - Cross-validation coming in future release